 Refugees interviewed commonly discussed healthcare as both a reason for coming to Arua, as well as a service directly in need of improvement.
-Multiple local Ugandans also mentioned the need for better healthcare, although they did not attribute the challenge to refugees directly.
+Multiple local Ugandans also mentioned the need for better healthcare, although did not attribute the challenge to refugees directly.
 At Oli Health Centre, the main health centre in Arua, the senior nurse explained that before the 2016 influx of South Sudanese refugees into the town, funds were more or less adequate.
-However, since then, the funding and the infrastructure has been strained.
+However, since then the funding and the infrastructure has been strained.
 Refugees come for pre- and antenatal services, for medicine and emergency help, and there have been outbreaks of diseases to treat in refugee communities in and around Arua, most recently measles.

-The head doctor asked,
+'But why,' asked the head doctor, 'should I deny someone medicine just because they're not captured in a national budget?'